CollectQT/quirell/readme.md

-# Project Readme
+# Quirell Project Readme

 ## Running The Code Locally

-This section **assumes you are running a Linux distrubution**, specifically Ubuntu.
+This section assumes you are running a Linux distrubution, specifically Ubuntu.
 The code will probably run on something other than that, but no promises!
 Beyond that requirement, you also need to have basic familiarity with:

 * [python 3.4](https://www.python.org/)
 * [git](http://git-scm.com/)